 Your oven gets a rest on this diet.
 You'll mostly be eating raw fruits, vegetables, and grains.

-The idea is that heating food destroys its nutrients and natural enzymes, which is bad because enzymes boost digestion and fight chronic disease.
+The premise is that heating food destroys its nutrients and natural enzymes, which is bad because enzymes boost digestion and fight chronic disease.
 In short: When you cook it, you kill it.

 Does It Work?

 You'll also get nutritional perks.
-Most of what you eat will be high in vitamins, minerals, fiber, and phytochemicals.
-And it’s true that cooking can zap vitamins B and C. Eating lots of veggies and fruits is good for you.
+Most of what you eat are plant based foods that are high in vitamins, minerals, fiber, and phytochemicals.
+And it’s true that cooking can zap some water soluble vitamins like vitamins B and C. Eating lots of veggies and fruits is good for you.

 But there are drawbacks.
 You have to make sure you're getting enough protein, iron, calcium, and other vitamins and minerals like B12.
 Because most people who eat raw foods exclude animal products, you may need to take vitamin supplements to make up for any gaps in your diet.

 Plus, cooking isn't all bad.
 It boosts some nutrients, like beta-carotene and lycopene.
 It also kills bacteria, which helps you avoid food poisoning.
-And there’s no proof that eating only raw foods prevents illness.
+Some foods can only be eaten if they are cooked.
+And there’s no scientific proof that eating only raw foods prevents illness.

 What You Can Eat and What You Can't

 Think uncooked, unprocessed, mostly organic foods.
 Your staples: raw fruits, vegetables, nuts, seeds, and sprouted grains.
-Some eat unpasteurized dairy foods, raw eggs, meat, and fish.
+Some eat unpasteurized dairy foods, raw eggs, meat, and fish and there are some potential health risks associated with doing this.

 Your food can be cold or even a little bit warm, as long as it doesn’t go above 118 degrees.